Na22eR/Bestellsystem-Alm/README.md

 About
 ---------
+GitHub repository for the 2022 Agile Web applications Python lecture at the University of Applied Sciences Augsburg.

 The project contains an ordering-system designed for a mountain pasture.
 It includes the functionalities to register and login users or to create